Salvadel/soc-homelab-enviornment/setup/soar-server-setup.md

 - All SOAR services start automatically on boot via Docker, meaning the SOAR stack is fully operational as soon as the VM boots without manual intervention
 - The Shuffle dashboard is accessible via browser from the Windows 11 VM at `http://192.168.100.40:3001`
 - The TheHive dashboard is accessible via browser from the Windows 11 VM at `http://192.168.100.40:9000`
-- Internet access is available through [pfSense](pfsense-setup.md) via VMware NAT for Docker installation, tool downloads, and Slack notification delivery
+- Internet access is available through [pfSense](pfsense-setup.md) via VMware NAT for Docker installation, tool downloads, Slack notification delivery, and IOC enrichment queries to VirusTotal and AbuseIPDB
 - Username on this VM is `soarsadmin`